n8henrie/fauxmo/README.md

 Installation into a venv is *highly recommended*, especially since it's baked into the recent Python versions that Fauxmo requires.

+Additionally, please ensure you're using a recent version of pip (>= 9.0.1) prior to installation: `pip install --upgrade pip`

 ### Simple install: From PyPI

 1. `python3 -m venv venv`